 Handmade clothes are a unique creative gift.

 Baby clothes now come in a variety of designs and fabrics.
-For most people, there’s nothing cuter than a baby rocking the latest styles!
+It brings me great happiness to see my baby rocking the latest styles!

 But in truth, the children’s apparel boom is also one case of people learning a lot more about the previously unknown dangers of the textile industry.